samwilson/hmw/content/people/thomas-soutter-lodge.md

 In 1886 he married the fourth daughter of the late Mr. George Walpole Leake, Q.C., thereafter engaging in farming and stock raising pursuits at Grass Valley, York, Beverley and Busselton.
 He was recognised as an expert judge of draught horses and of British breeds of sheep.
-Mr. Lodge was keenly interested in all forms of outdoor sports, expecially In cricket and in association with Mr. R. E. Bush was instrumental in organising several northern cricket teams which visited Perth in the eighties.
+Mr. Lodge was keenly interested in all forms of outdoor sports, expecially in cricket and in association with Mr. R. E. Bush was instrumental in organising several northern cricket teams which visited Perth in the eighties.
 Of the scout movement he was an enthusiastic supporter and was probably longer associated with it than anyone else in the State.